BSrinivasNaik/Chennai-Multimodal-Data-ETL/Chennai Bus- Routes Visualisation dashboard/README.md

 ## Overview
 This project provides an interactive dashboard for visualizing bus routes in Chennai.
 It enables users to explore each route, view the sequence of stops, and see stop names on a map or in tabular form.
 The dashboard is designed to empower operations agents to identify, review, and fix route data as part of the data pre-processing workflow for the Chennai Multimodal app.

+## Data Preparation (NEW)
+- All route data files in `Route Data- CUMTA/` are zipped into `route_data_cumta.zip` for easier storage and transfer.
+- Use the provided `zip_data.sh` script to create the zip file.
+- The application will automatically unzip `route_data_cumta.zip` before processing, using the utility in `src/utils/unzipData.ts`.

 ## Key Features
 - **Route Visualisation:**
   - Visualizes all bus routes in Chennai using data from CUMTA and other sources.